weihaocao/weihaocao.github.io/_posts/2017-11-25-quantum-computing.md

                     \end{bmatrix}
 $$

 It can be generalized to arbitrary $$n$$-qubit case by iteration.
-What's more, one useful property of the general Hadamard gate is that the superposition of all states in the computational basis can be constructed by applying Hadamard gate on the state $$mid 000.. \rangle$$ with $$n$$ qubits:
+What's more, one useful property of the general Hadamard gate is that the superposition of all states in the computational basis can be constructed by applying Hadamard gate on the state $$\mid 000.. \rangle$$ with $$n$$ qubits:

 $$
 \begin{equation}